Strategic Planning Simplified

 (4) WHO WILL WE TELL ABOUT IT?

-While many firms would stop there, we go a bit further.
-Even the best strategic plan in the world is made exponentially better when people know about the great work the nonprofit is accomplishing.
+While many organizations would stop there, we go a bit further.
+Even the best strategic plan in the world is made exponentially better when people know about the great work the organization is accomplishing.
 So the fourth stage involves the process for telling the story.
 We discuss possible assessments that might help quantify the difference an organization is making.
 We explore identifying advocacy partners who’ll help share the story.
 And we look at the internal and external audiences we need to remember to communicate with.
-So the nonprofit strategic planning process can address staff relations, both sharing the story with the staff and making sure they have some aspects of the strategic plan in their regular performance reviews.
+So the strategic planning process can address staff relations, both sharing the story with the staff and making sure they have some aspects of the strategic plan in their regular performance reviews.
 It also includes looking at the wider community, like donors, but also the media, and even elected officials.